-These parrots are most likely to cause you multiple problems and make you unpopular with your neighbors.
+These parrots are most likely to make you unpopular with your neighbors.

 Are Parrots Allowed in Apartments?

-Parrots can’t be happy and healthy if they’re confined to their cage 24/7, so you must read and understand your apartment’s terms to determine whether keeping a parrot is feasible or not.
+Parrots will become sad and depressed if they’re confined to their cage 24/7, so you must read and understand your apartment’s terms and conditions to determine whether keeping a pet parrot is feasible.

 What Parrots Are Good for Apartments?